 Eugene Terreblanche is Dead

-The murder of a far right politician and the new victim discourse among white South Africans.
+The murder of the racist, far-right politician provides further fuel for the victim discourse among white South Africans.

 A beach for Whites only near the integrated fishing village of Kalk Bay, not far from Capetown.
 January 1, 1970.
 Image credit UN Photo.